VocabHunter/vocabhunter.github.io/about.md

 * The user interface of VocabHunter is built with the [JavaFX](http://www.oracle.com/technetwork/java/javase/overview/javafx-overview-2158620.html) library that now comes as standard, as part of Java 8.
 * The [Apache Tika](https://tika.apache.org/) project provides the components that make it possible to read a wide variety of document formats.
-* [TestFX](https://github.com/TestFX/TestFX) supports the automatic testing of the user interface of the system.
+* [TestFX](https://github.com/TestFX/TestFX) is used for the automated GUI test.
+The detailed guide [User Interface Testing with TestFX](/2016/07/27/TestFX.html) explains how this works.
 * [ControlsFX](http://fxexperience.com/controlsfx/) is used for some of the GUI components including the status bar.
 * [Font Awesome](https://fortawesome.github.io/Font-Awesome/) was used for various VocabHunter icons.